 - 1/4 tsp red chili powder

-- 1-2 tsp juice of a freshly squeezed lime or lemon
+- 1 tsp freshly squeezed lime or lemon juice

 - Finely chop the spinach leaves using the pulse function of a food processor*.
 You can do this in advance and store it, covered, in the refrigerator.
 Set aside.